 The campground is the most basic and budget of the lodging options at Okonjima.
 There are 4 campgrounds that have 100 sites combined and tours and meals are not included.

-Start your day with a sunrise cheetah track!
-Your knowledgeable guide will use a tracking device to attempt to find at least one of the four cheetahs that roam around the park.
-Once you are in the range you’ll exit the car and attempt to track the cheetah down by foot.
+The absolute best way to start your day at the Okonjima Nature Reserve is with a sunrise cheetah track!
+Using a tracking device your safari guide will attempt to find at least one of the four cheetahs that roam around the park.
+Once you are in the range, you’ll exit the car and attempt to track the cheetah down by foot.

 And then you can head out in the evening in search of the leopards that prowl around the reserve.
 Sightings are never guaranteed of course, but if you do have the opportunity to catch sight of one it’s quite an experience!